CONNECT Symposium

 The CONNECT Symposium provides a platform for established and junior scientists from academia and private industry to share their latest discoveries, challenges, and perspectives.
 The program will feature scientists from around the country.

-Don’t miss this opportunity to join the conversation and be at the forefront of brain organoid and BBB model research.
+Don’t miss this opportunity to be at the forefront of brain organoid and BBB model research.
 Sign up and submit your registration fee here.

-See below for speaking opportunities and info on our keynote speakers!
+See below for the schedule and info on our keynote speakers!

 Keynote Speakers